lguez/Ml2pl/README.md

 ## Main memory

-The program loops on time index and does not use four-dimensional (space plus time) variables.
-So the main memory used depends on spatial resolution of the fields but not on the number of dates.
+The program loops on time index and does not use four-dimensional, space plus time, variables.
+So the amount of main memory used depends on spatial resolution of the fields but not on the number of dates.

-If $n_\mathrm{lon}$ is the number of longitudes, $n_\mathrm{lat}$ the number of latitudes, $n_\mathrm{mod}$ the number of model levels,
-$n_\mathrm{var}$ the number of variables to interpolate and
+If $n_\mathrm{lon}$ is the number of longitudes, $n_\mathrm{lat}$ the number of latitudes, $n_\mathrm{mod}$ the number of model vertical levels, $n_\mathrm{var}$ the number of variables to interpolate and
-$n_\mathrm{plev}$ the number of target pressure levels, the amount of main memory used should be approximately :
+$n_\mathrm{plev}$ the number of target pressure levels, then the amount of main memory used should be approximately :

 ```math
 n_\mathrm{lon} n_\mathrm{lat} [n_\mathrm{mod} (n_\mathrm{var} + 1)